nlohmann/std_json/proposal.md

 `std::unordered_map`, `std::unordered_multimap`) whose keys can construct an `std::string` and
 whose values can be used to construct JSON types (see examples above) can be used to to create a JSON object.
 Note that in case of multimaps only one key is used in the JSON object and the value depends on the internal order of the STL container.
+Refer to Sect.
+[Limitations and Interoperability](#limitations) for details on duplicate keys in objects.

 Examples:

 ```cpp
 std::map<std::string, int> c_map {{"one", 1}, {"two", 2}, {"three", 3}};
 json j_map(c_map); // {"one": 1, "three": 3, "two": 2}